Do you know what the basis of an electric device is?

 - Always pick a multimeter of high quality and with high CAT readings.

 - Before conducting the test, cut off the power supply to the testing device.
-If there is already some voltage, you may not get an accurate reading.
+You may not get an accurate reading if there is already some voltage.

 - Always test your meter before performing the test.
 For this, brush the two leads together.
 The beep sound makes sure that the meter is in the right mode.

-- No matter which probe to what side, the results will be the same because continuity is non-directional.
+- No matter which probes to what side, the results will be identical because continuity is non-directional.